Sonnet 200

 No thoughts of then, or yet of ever after;

-Uncorseted her breasts were lust replete,
+Uncorseted—her breasts were lust replete,

 Her warm embrace fair promised joy and laughter;

-I sojourned happy once amidst her charms
+I dwelled in bliss amidst her fleeting charms

 And burned all promise pure beneath her gaze;